-A credit-no credit grading option is provided to encourage undergraduate students to expand their knowledge of fields outside their major area of interest.
+A credit-no credit grading option is provided to encourage undergraduate students only to expand their knowledge of fields outside their major area of interest.

-- A. Student Option - 1.
-A maximum of four courses may be attempted on a credit-no credit basis. - Credit-no credit courses will appear on the permanent record with a grade of CR if the grade is A, B, or C; NC if the grade is D or F; neither grade will affect the GPA at UTSA.
+A. Student Option

+1. A maximum of four courses may be attempted on a credit-no credit basis.

+- 2. Credit-no credit courses will appear on the permanent record with a grade of "CR" if the grade is "A", "B", or "C"; "NC" if the grade is "D" or "F"; neither grade will affect the GPA at UTSA.
 The credit-no credit grade cannot be changed to a regular grade once the credit has been awarded. - 3.
 Students must choose to take the course on a credit-no credit basis at registration and may not change that decision after the add period. - 4.
-Only free electives may be taken on a credit-no credit basis; i.e., no course to be applied to the general education requirements or degree requirements or support work can be taken on a credit-no credit basis. - Credit-no credit courses cannot be counted toward the 30-hour residency requirements by transfer students who transfer to UTSA for their last 30 hours.

-6. The Registrar's Office shall require the student to affirm, by his/her signature, the he/she is aware of the policies on credit-no credit and is abiding by them.
+Only free electives may be taken on a credit-no credit basis; i.e., no course to be applied to the general education requirements or degree requirements or support work can be taken on a credit-no credit basis. - 5.
+Credit-no credit courses cannot be counted toward the 30-hour residency requirements by transfer students who transfer to UTSA for their last 30 hours. - 6.
+The Office of Admissions and Registrar shall require the student to affirm, by his/her signature, that he/she is aware of the policies on credit-no credit and is abiding by them.
 If it is later discovered that the affirmative was incorrect, the credit-no credit grade will be returned to its original letter grade.